perez-kay/TIL/README.md

 Users can create an account, edit their profile, follow and unfollow other users, and most importantly: post their fun facts.

+The backend was done as part of the the "Ultimate 2024 Fullstack Web Developer Bootcamp" via Udemy.
+The frontend was entirely custom built.

 ## Built with:

 - Django 5.0.4